Health tips for spring you can use now

 Welcome Spring

-We will welcome the first day of Spring, March 20, in the northern hemisphere, with the occurrence of the vernal equinox.
+We welcome the first day of Spring in March, in the northern hemisphere, with the occurrence of the vernal equinox.
 The amount of daylight we enjoy will continue increasing until the summer solstice, the day with the most hours of sunlight.

 With more hours of sunlight and warmer weather you may spend more time outdoors.While that may mean greater fitness from the physical activity, you will be at risk of several outdoor injuries.
 Be proactive and prevent warm weather ailments with these tips.